J.D. Kleinke

 Medical Economist & Author

-J.D. has been a member of the Editorial Board of Health Affairs, a frequent contributor to The Wall Street Journal, and a Resident Scholar in health policy at the American Enterprise Institute.
-His books include Bleeding Edge: The Business of Health Care in the New Century and Oxymorons: The Myth of a US Health Care System, both of which are used in health care management graduate education; and the critically acclaimed Catching Babies, a novel about the training and culture of OB/GYNs, which is currently in development as a television series by Warners Bros TV and ABC.
+J.D.
+Kleinke has been an active member of the Editorial Board of Health Affairs, a leading health policy journal.
+Moreover, he has frequently contributed his expert insights to The Wall Street Journal.
+He also served as a Resident Scholar in health policy at the American Enterprise Institute.
+His impactful books include Bleeding Edge: The Business of Health Care in the New Century and Oxymorons: The Myth of a US Health Care System.
+Both of these are widely used in graduate healthcare management education.
+Additionally, he penned the critically acclaimed novel Catching Babies.
+This novel explores the training and culture of OB/GYNs.
+It is currently being developed into a television series by Warners Bros TV and ABC.
+His diverse publications enhance his credibility as a leading healthcare speaker.

 Consultant